Subscribe to our Newsletter

 The South African Secular Society (SASS) is a community that strives to develop and promote the following social and religious aspects of local communities.

-We advance secular viewpoints and support non-religious communities.
+We advance secular viewpoints and support sceptical and non-religious communities.

-We colaborate with other organisations in pursuit of common goals.
+We collaborate with other organisations in pursuit of common goals.

-Encouraging a friendly and active atheist/non-believing culture is our goal.
+Encouraging a friendly and active atheist/non-believing/sceptical culture is our goal.

 SOCIAL + EDUCATION